foneOS/foneOS/README.md

 * Basic dialer
 * Simulator
 * App support (using LuaJIT)
+* Can run on actual hardware

 ### Note on apps
 It may seem like there are lots of applications missing.
-This is because lots of the planned internal apps (SMS, FM Radio, etc.) are all waiting on the app system to be working before they are developed.
+This is because they must be downloaded separately.
+You can find foneOS apps at the [foneOS organization page](https://github.com/foneOS).

 ## Hardware
 FoneOS currently supports the following hardware: